 Tip: Even if you have bought pre-washed sand or gravel, I would strongly advise you to give it a few rinses before adding it to your tank.

 Provide your crayfish with hiding places to make them feel more secure.
 Add some driftwood, cholla wood, rocks, etc. for that.
 Natural decorations work really great for crustaceans.
-Ensure the driftwood is washed, cleaned and soaked.
-You can read more about it in “Driftwood in Shrimp Tank”.
+Ensure the driftwood is washed, cleaned, and soaked.
+You can read more about it in “Do We Need Tank Decoration?
+Simple Ideas”.

 Tip: If you are planning to have a budget setup for your crayfish, use PVC pipes.
 They are dirty cheap and crayfish love them!
 The only downside is the way they look.